 Visual Arts Division Faculty Biographies

-Kathy Lee has worked for the Conservatory for 8 years and currently serves as the Assistant Program Director of the Visual Arts Division.
+Kathy Lee has worked for the Conservatory for 10 years and currently serves as the Assistant Program Manager of the Visual Arts Division.
 Before this career, she was a fashion designer in Los Angeles for BCBG and was in charge of the Nordstrom collection.
-The job allowed her to travel to many cities in the US, as well as other countries in Europe.
+The position allowed her to travel to many cities in the US, as well as other countries in Europe.
 She has been involved in both domestic and international fashion shows.
 She holds a fashion design and merchandising degree from Los Angeles Trade Technical College and Paris Fashion Institute.

-Blanca Alvarado has been working at the conservatory of fine arts for 13 years as an art teacher, and it has been both an honor and a real, fun challenge for her!
+Blanca Alvarado has been working at the Conservatory of Fine Arts for 15 years as an art teacher, and it has been both an honor and a real, fun challenge for her!
 She currently works as an art teacher for the LAUSD Arts Education Branch, serving different elementary schools throughout the year.
-Before becoming an art teacher her goal was Child Development.
-She earned both her Bachelor’s Degree in Child Development and also her Multiple Subject Teaching Credential from Cal State LA.
-Her passion for the arts led her back to school to acquire her Single Subject Credential in Art.
-Currently she has been considering her teaching practice and expertise as her primary form of art expression, because teaching art requires a lot of creativity, time, knowledge, dedication, planning, and passion.
+Before becoming an art teacher her goal was a career in Child Development.
+She earned both her Bachelor’s Degree in Child Development and also a Multiple Subject Teaching Credential from California State University, Los Angeles.
+Her passion for the arts led her back to school to acquire a Single Subject Credential in Art.
+She considers her teaching practice and expertise as her primary form of art expression, because teaching art requires a lot of creativity, time, knowledge, dedication, planning, and passion.
 Lately, she’s been dedicating some time learning how to draw the figure form and creating different forms of three-dimensional art.
-Her personal philosophy is to be happy, love life, respect yourself and others, never stop learning, and value both creativity and knowledge.
-Peace!
+Her personal philosophy is to be happy, love life, respect yourself and others, never stop learning, value creativity and knowledge, and peace!

 Cuauhtemoc Arrieta, Instructor

 Cuauhtémoc Arrieta has extensive experience as a creative director and art director for different agencies in Mexico City and Los Angeles over the past years, which has provided him with a full understanding and ability to execute ad conception, creation, management, production, post-production and all tasks necessary to run multiple campaigns.
 It’s the job of an Art Director/Creative Director to be able to decipher trends that are actionable, recognize excellent ideas and produce creative innovations that deliver results.
-As a respected Art Director/Creative Director he has a solid background working for and interacting with diverse, high-profile accounts.
-He has learned the craft from the ground up working in roles such as Copywriter, Art Director and Creative Director.
-He has been working at the Conservatory of Fine Arts for five years.
+As a respected Art Director/Creative Director, Cuauhtemoc has a solid background working for and interacting with diverse, high-profile accounts.
+He has learned the craft from the ground up working in roles such as copywriter, art director and creative director.
+He has been working at the Conservatory of Fine Arts for ten years.
 His personal philosophy is “Recognize excellent ideas and produce creative work that delivers results.”
-His educational background includes: Escuela Nacional de Artes Plásticas (ENAP) and the Art Center College of Design in Pasadena, California.
+Cuauhtemoc's educational background includes: Escuela Nacional de Artes Plásticas (ENAP) and the Art Center College of Design in Pasadena, California.

 Audrey Cotright, Instructor

-Audrey M. Cotright has been designated a professional expert as an art teacher at the Conservatory of Fine Arts for 20 years & counting.
-In the early days of her career, she received an Art Scholarship from Otis Art Institute, later followed by a Bachelor of Arts from U.C.L.A.
+Audrey M. Cotright has been designated a professional expert as an art teacher at the Conservatory of Fine Arts for 20 years and counting.
+In the early days of her career, she received an art scholarship from Otis Art Institute.
+Later, she received a Bachelor of Arts from U.C.L.A.
 As her interests navigated to include the study of law, she also pursued and received a Juris Doctorate.
 As a professional exhibiting artist, Ms. Cotright has shown her work at extensive venues in Los Angeles, Santa Ana, Culver City and more.
 In addition to depicting excellence in her own work, she has demonstrated a heartfelt passion in teaching art to children for which she has received several awards, such as a Certificate of Recognition for Efforts Encouraging Artistic Appreciation & Creativity in Children from the California State Assembly and a Certificate of Tribute for Community Activism in Art from the city of Los Angeles.
 She even led tours for children in Paris at the Louvre!
-Her philosophy in teaching involves love and passion for art with excitement in guiding her students to discover their unique gifts…for her, that’s contagious.
+Her philosophy in teaching involves love and passion for art with excitement in guiding her students to discover their unique gifts…for her, that’s contagious!

 Nicole Marquez-Johnston, Instructor

-This year marks the start of Nicole Marquez’s 9th year working for the Conservatory of Fine Arts.
+This year marks the start of Nicole Marquez-Johnston’s tenth year working for the Conservatory of Fine Arts.
 She has been teaching for LAUSD since 2008 as a substitute teacher and a fine arts teacher.
-She received her expertise in art through taking courses from Pasadena City College where she received her AA degree before transferring over to Cal State LA earning not only her Bachelor’s in Arts degree in Art Education, but also her Master’s and teaching credential in art.
-She has the privilege of collaborating with other educators to enhance her teaching practice in addition to making art a fun and enjoyable experience for teacher and student alike.
+She received her expertise in art by taking courses from Pasadena City College where she received her Associate of Arts degree before transferring over to Cal State LA earning not only her Bachelor’s of Arts degree in Art Education, but also her Master’s degree and teaching credential in art.
+She has the privilege of collaborating with other educators to enhance her teaching practice in addition to making art a fun and enjoyable experience for teachers and students alike.
 Some of her personal interests and hobbies include reading, drawing, watching movies, listening to different varieties of music, and she is a big fan of Star Wars, Harry Potter, and Disney.

 Tomas Parra, Instructor

-Tomas Parra has worked for the Conservatory of Fine Arts for a total of seven years (1998-2003, 2016-present).
-His teaching experience spans twenty-five years.
-He has taught elementary students and adults at Bell HS Adult School Program.
-He holds a Bachelor’s degree in Architecture from Woodbury University, Burbank.
-He also has a Master’s Degree in Education from The University of Phoenix, Pasadena/Woodland Hills.
-As an artist, he appreciates stimulating shapes, vibrant colors and functional design.
-He likes to sketch, draw, paint, and built.
-His artworks reflect all that moves him.
-He is often influenced by his surroundings.
+Tomas Parra has worked for the Conservatory of Fine Arts for a total of eight years (1998-2003, 2016-present).
+His teaching experience spans twenty-six years.
+He holds a Bachelor’s degree in Architecture from Woodbury University, and a Master’s Degree in Education from The University of Phoenix.
+As an artist, Tomas appreciates stimulating shapes, vibrant colors and functional design.
+He likes to sketch, draw, paint, and build.
+His artwork reflects all that moves him.
 He sees beauty in a human form, an inspirational space or location, a colorful sunset, an interesting animal or plant.
-He gets inspired by innovative automobile design, mechanical parts and industrial details.
-He also enjoys the aesthetics in a building interior, the feel and look of classic architectural forms throughout the exterior.
-Over the years he has painted portraits, landscapes and created cultural displays.
-He has built small scaled models of residential projects.
-His favorite artworks are large scaled paintings and street murals because they can be appreciated by many and often represent the embodiment of history and culture.
+He also enjoys the aesthetics in a building interior, the feel and look of classic architectural forms.
+Over the years, he has painted portraits, landscapes and created cultural displays.
+He has built small-scale models and sculptures.
+Tomas's favorite artworks are large-scale paintings and street murals.

 Atilio Pernisco, Instructor